govau/Ursa-major/front-end/content/about.md

 # What is the gov.au analytics service?

 This is a whole-of-government analytics dashboard.
-It displays aggregated metrics from [participating](https://dta.gov.au/our-projects/google-analytics-government/) Australian Government digital services.
+It currently displays aggregated Google Analytics 360 metrics from [participating Australian Government digital services](https://dta.gov.au/our-projects/google-analytics-government/).
+We combine this data to make a unified view of government services.

 ## Where does the data come from?

-Australian Government digital services.
-Using government websites or apps creates anonymous data.
-We combine that data to make a unified view of government services.
+This data comes from Australian Government digital services.
+When users access government websites or apps, anonymous data is collected by an analytics service running in the background.

 ## Who created this?